 Statutory Timeline Waived

 The operator has submitted an application package to modify the SWFP.
-The proposed SWFP modification will provide some administrative updates such as current references to supporting documents and LEA findings, and amend the Report of Composting Site Information (RCSI).
+The proposed SWFP modification will provide administrative updates such as current references to supporting documents and LEA findings; a change of operator address; and amendments to the Report of Composting Site Information (RCSI) and Odor Impact Minimization Plan (OIMP)